 About This Trip

-- Spend three days in the Gulf of Chiriquí exploring the second biggest coral reef in the eastern Pacific.
+- Exploring the second biggest coral reef in the eastern Pacific in the Gulf of Chiriquí .
 800 species of fish, 33 species of sharks, and 20 species of cetaceans can be found in this extremely productive ecosystem.

 - Travel to Isla Uvas and the Islas Secas Archipelago, two rarely visited gems of the Panamanian Pacific.

 - Snorkel the warm, calm seas at Bocas del Toro, home to hundreds of different sponges, seahorses, tropical fish, and almost 80 coral species.

 Panama is a country full of hidden treasures.
 This small country is the bridge between continents and the narrow division between two oceans, a unique position that has bestowed it with enormous biodiversity.
-Our 9-day expedition will focus on exploring the natural bounty found within Panama’s outstanding marine national parks, with visits to three important marine protected areas—Coiba Island and the Gulf of Chiriquí in the Pacific, and Isla Bastimentos (Bocas del Toro area) in the Caribbean.
+During this 9-day trip the focus will be on visits to the main marine conservation areas on both the Pacific and Caribbean oceans and enjoy Panamá’s outstanding Marine National Park System.
+On our itinerary are three important marine protected areas: Isla de Coiba, Golfo de Chiriquí on the Pacific side, and Bastimentos (Bocas del Toro area) on the Caribbean side.

 Don't miss -> Meet Three of Panama's Best Marine Parks

-There will be plenty of opportunities for snorkeling (on 5 different days) and wildlife observation throughout our itinerary.
+There will be plenty of opportunities for snorkeling and wildlife observation.
+Transportation on this trip is a combination of country sightseeing road transfers, scenic and sometimes bumpy boat transfers, and a domestic flight back to Panama City from Bocas del Toro.
 We will also visit the famous Panama Canal.
-Join us for this engaging exploration of Panama’s Pacific and Caribbean marine ecosystems!
+Join us on this engaging comparative exploration of the Pacific and Caribbean marine ecosystems of Panamá!

 Notes on Trip Costs